 top of page

 Mount Batur has one of the most awe inspiring calderas on the planet.
-It's nearly 14 km's across x 10 kilometres across and houses Lake Batur (probably responsible for keeping the Mount Batur at least partially cooled) Mount Batur is said to be 1717 meters above sea level.
-Our measurements have it at less than this amount and closer to 1720 meters above sea level, however, we are only using an app on our phones.
-Many tourists have reported the same thing.
-That said...
-"1717" is literally carved in stone near the top of the mountain.
+It's nearly 14 km's across x 10 kilometres across and houses Lake Batur.
+(Lake Batur is probably responsible for keeping the Mount Batur Volcano at least partially cooled) Mount Batur is said to be 1717 meters above sea level.
+The numbers "1717" are literally carved in stone near the top of the volcano.
 It makes sense for the volcano to be dropping though.
 All that ash and lava over the years has to come from somewhere right?

-In September 2012 UNESCO granted the area World Heritage listing status because of its "Cultural Significance & Natural Scenery" It's widely believed that the first eruption happened around 27,300 BCE (give or take a few years) and is known as a "stratovolcano" type
+In September 2012 UNESCO granted the area World Heritage listing status because of the area's "Cultural Significance & Natural Scenery" It's widely believed that the first eruption happened around 27,300 BCE (give or take a few years) and this particular volcano is known as a "stratovolcano" type.

 Year